Guin-Kiwi/EasyPass/README.md

 ### 1. Interactive App (Console Input)

 ---
 The application interacts with the user via the console.
-Users can:
+Users can perform the following steps:

 - User Login